 Wearing the same fragrance every day is like wearing the same outfit to every occasion.
-It works, but you're missing out.
-A well-built collection lets you match your scent to your mood, the weather, the setting, and the impression you want to make.
+It works, but

-Fragrance is one of the most personal forms of self-expression.
-It's invisible but powerful — studies show that scent is the sense most strongly linked to memory and emotion.
-The right fragrance can boost your confidence before a meeting, set the tone for a date, or simply make an ordinary Tuesday feel a little more intentional.
+your confidence before a meeting, set the tone for a date, or simply make an ordinary Tuesday feel a

 You don't need fifty bottles.
 You don't need to spend a fortune.
-You just need a handful of well-chosen fragrances that cover the situations in your life.
-This guide shows you exactly how to get there.
+You just need a handful of well-chosen

 Collection Tiers: Starter to Connoisseur